repovizz/syncTools/README.md

 syncTools
 =========

-Synchonization scripts that cut and align files based on SMPTE timecodes.
+Synchronization scripts that cut and align files based on SMPTE timecodes.